uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 ## 3. Installing and running Docker Desktop

 We will be using a technology called _Docker Desktop_ to run different environments on your laptop.
-Unfortunately, this environment will not be available on the lab machines, so we will try and provide an alternative for people who want to use the lab machines.
+Unfortunately, this environment will not be available on the lab machines, so you will have to bring your own device.
 You will learn more about this in CITS2003, but for the sake of this unit, you do not need to understand how and why this works.

-You can get a more comprehensive overview of what Docker is from here [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/).
+You can get more comprehensive overview of what Docker is from here [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/).
 To summarise though, Docker allows you to "package and run an application in a loosely isolated environment called a container".
 Containers are a way of virtualizing an environment by using the native operating system's functionality to isolate application environments.

 ### 3.1.
 Installing Docker Desktop (Windows/Mac/Linux)